ENDE

 Frequent Disconnections

-• Gateway Overload - Too many concurrent connections
+• Gateway overload due to many concurrent users

 2. Adjust connection timeout values